Skip to content

 • Month-to-month support after traction

-The model is deliberate: audit for clarity, pilot for proof, retainer for earned expansion.
+Audit for clarity, build for proof, and stabilize only after traction.
 Nothing here assumes a giant AI budget on day one.

 Best first step